TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/lin/lin_responder/README.md

 ## Example Summary

 This example configures the UART as a LIN Responder, and demonstrates basic transmit and receive of LIN 2.0 packets using enhanced checksum.
+Additionally, the example has the ability to automatically reconfigure baud rate if the commander sends data at a rate within a 15% difference of what the responder expects.
 LIN is a feature only usable with a UART Extend instance.

 **Note**: Example requires Rev E3 or later of the MSPM0C1104 LaunchPad.